 Have a look at the instructional video on Formatting.

-Then you choose whether to calculate the index as a average of thresholds (A) or a difference between two thresholds (B).
+Then you choose whether to calculate the index as an average of thresholds (A) or a difference between two thresholds (B).
 The latter may be interesting, for instance, to calculate a difference between the threshold at 500 Hz and 2000 Hz.
-If positive, this may be indicative for hydrops; if negative it may be indicative for presbycusis.
+If positive, this may be indicative of hydrops; if negative it may be indicative of presbycusis.
 For (A), enter the different thresholds and Audiqueen will calculate the average.
 You may also decide to only use the X highest values (arrow).
-For instance, if you enter 250, 500, 1000, 2000, 4000 Hz as basis for the index and then select ‘only use the 3 highest’, Audiqueen will take the three worst points out of 5 and it will calculate the average of those 3 points.
+For instance, if you enter 250, 500, 1000, 2000, and 4000 Hz as the basis for the index and then select ‘only use the 3 highest’, Audiqueen will take the three worst points out of 5 and it will calculate the average of those 3 points.

 If you check the checkbox ‘Highlight index components on the graph’ (arrow), Audiqueen indicates which points it has used to calculate the index (A).
 The index selected in the Index field becomes the one displayed in the grid (B).

 |This feature is not available in the web viewer.|

 Audiqueen's web viewer the default index set in Audiqueen's Workstations.